REFER A PATIENT - Please click here for details.

 Optimising conservative management will reduce secondary lymphoedema and this is the goal before surgery.
 However, to completely remove lymphoedema with significant lipoedema still present may not be possible.
 It is not uncommon for patients to have secondary residual lymphoedema despite best endeavours with conservative management.
 Our doctors will advise when you are surgery ready.

-Yes, patients are typically administered a twilight sedation, either light or deep, depending on the patient’s preference.
+Patients are typically administered a twilight sedation, either light or deep, depending on their preference.

-Dr Lekich uses a very specific protocol developed in Germany where he was trained to remove all the fat circumferentially right down to the ankles.
-To ensure lipoedema is 100% removed from the legs, surgeries have to be performed in a staged manner targeting different areas of the lower body.
+Dr Lekich and his team use a very specific protocol developed in Germany where Dr Lekich was trained to remove all the fat circumferentially right down to the ankles.
+To ensure Lipoedema is 100% removed from the legs, surgeries have to be performed in a staged manner targeting different areas of the lower body.

 • I am very fibrous and over 50?